-Students should refer to the Teacher Education, Field Experiences, and Internship: Policies and Procedures Handbook for additional information regarding admission to the teacher education program and field experience requirements and procedures for application.
-Documents are available at http://coe.westga.edu/students/documents.
+Students should refer to the Teacher Education Handbook for additional information regarding admission to the teacher education program and field experience requirements and procedures for application.
+Documents are available at http://coe.westga.edu/students/TCFP/documents.asp.

 Eligibility

 Admission to the teacher education program is a prerequisite to enrollment in professional education courses.
 Eligibility requirements for admission to teacher education for regular students include the following: